-How to verify the validity of an Ubiqod Key token?
+How to verify the validity of SafeQod (formerly Ubiqod Key) token?

-How to verify the validity of an Ubiqod Key token?
+How to verify the validity of SafeQod (formerly Ubiqod Key) token?

-When a user scans an Ubiqod Key, the Ubiqod platform ensures that this scan is legitimate.
+When a user scans SafeQod (formerly Ubiqod Key), the Ubiqod platform ensures that this scan is legitimate.

 There are 2 cases to distinguish: